developmentseed/label-maker/docs/parameters.rst

 	One of ``'classification'``, ``'object-detection'``, or ``'segmentation'``.
 This defines the output format for the final label numpy arrays (``y_train`` and ``y_test``).

  	``'classification'``
- 		Output is an array of ``length of classes`` + 1.
+ 		Output is an array of ``len(classes) + 1``.
 Each array value will be either `1` or `0` based on whether it matches the class at the same index.
 The additional array element belongs to the background class, which will always be the first element.

  	``'object-detection'``
  		Output is an array of bounding boxes of the form ``[xmin, ymin, width, height, class_index]``.
 In this case, the values are pixel values measured from the upper left-hand corner (not latitude and longitude values).
 Each feature is tested against each class, so if a feature matches two or more classes, it will have the corresponding number of bounding boxes created.